brikcss/element/README.md

 <!-- @todo  Document "TTFC" time of 5 minutes or less.
 How to create your first meaningful component in 5 minutes or less. -->
 <!-- @todo  Add images to demonstrate the awesomeness of Brikcss Element. -->

-Web Components alone provides [many amazing benefits](https://codeburst.io/6-reasons-you-should-use-native-web-components-b45e18e069c2).
+Web Components alone provide [many amazing benefits](https://codeburst.io/6-reasons-you-should-use-native-web-components-b45e18e069c2).
 Brikcss Element extends the awesomeness of Web Components.

 At its core, Brikcss Element a **super** light-weight framework for using Web Components with two main goals: